-The Savin’side methodology, created by Manutan is designed to assist large companies in the optimisation of their Class C purchases through six key levers.
+The Savin’side methodology, created by Manutan is designed to assist large companies in the optimisation of their tail spend through six key levers.
 This case takes a look at an industrial company that is tackling two levers simultaneously: the rollout of the contract and the digitisation of transactions.

 In the example below the blue line represents the initial situation and the green line represents the company's progress objectives for the six levers.
 The total potential savings are calculated for each lever, and an improvement plan is submitted to the customer.

 - The rollout of contractual benefits negotiated for the procurement of its products, as preferential pricing conditions are not being applied to all orders;

 - Process digitisation, which is not optimised for all operations, resulting in additional costs due to the multiplication of transactions;

 - The process of making products available to users, which is beset by problems such as, long transport and waiting times for users to receive the products they need, and manual stock management, which leads to shortages.

 From the three lines of improvement identified, the company prioritises its needs and begins by optimising contract rollout and the digitisation of its transactions.

 Previously, only 6 out of 14 sites have been placing orders under the contract negotiated with Manutan, which includes a 15% discount.
 The Manutan Key Account sales representative, together with the customer, draws up a plan for visits to all of the sites to:

 - present the contract and its advantages to the users